R1ckyH/multi_whitelist/README.md

 -----
 [中文](https://github.com/rickyhoho/multi_whitelist/blob/master/README_cn.md)

-A plugin for [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) which can control whitelist in multi servers
+A plugin for [MCDReforged 0.x](https://github.com/Fallen-Breath/MCDReforged) which can control whitelist in multi servers

 It work with whitelist function in normal minecraft server